AshleyScirra/appcache-sw-polyfill/README.md

 # appcache-sw-polyfill

+For background, see the blog post [Service Workers are a pain in the ass](https://www.scirra.com/blog/ashley/27/service-workers-are-a-pain-in-the-ass).

 Chrome and Firefox are phasing out AppCache in favour of Service Worker.
 In the absence of any convincing polyfill to do the same thing AppCache does, I've tried to write my own.
 It didn't go too well.
 Note the code here is not yet production ready and has some bugs that need fixing before it will be useful.

 Despite the name this isn't really a polyfill, it intentionally works differently to AppCache, e.g. using a JSON format data file instead of that unusual plaintext format AppCache uses.